 Reverse Crunches: The reverse crunch works your abs through a fairly large range of motion, making it great for bulking your ab muscles up.
 What makes it even better is that it trains the lower abs a little harder than the upper abs, which balances out the other exercises, which focus mainly on the upper abs.
 This ab exercise is also good for your posture, which is an important part of having visible abs.

 If you make a habit of doing one or two of these exercises every workout, your abs will grow quickly.
 When they become easy, just switch to more difficult variations, such as hanging leg raises and ab-wheel roll-outs.

 As a skinny guy, building bigger ab muscles will come down to three things:

-- Train your abs just like any other muscle group.
+- Bulk up your abs just like any other muscle group.
 The same principles of hypertrophy that apply to all of your other muscles also apply to your abs.
 Train them heavy enough and often enough to stimulate muscle growth.

 - Cut down to under 12% body fat if you want good ab definition.

 - Strengthen your posture so that your abs will activate and flex naturally.